6CRISTIAN/real-time-project/README.md

 # real-time-project 👨‍💻
-Project made in PostgreSQL, NodeJs y Angular.
+Project made in PostgreSQL, NodeJs and Angular.

 ### Deploy NodeJs server on localhost 🚀